Clearing Your Browser Cache

 Issues with browser caches

 During web development, caching can become an issue because static assets on a website change a lot while a website is being built.
-Files that I have changed may be stuck in my client’s browser cache.
-So I tell them to view a web page to see updates I have made, and they say they don’t see them.
-Not a big deal, and easy to fix.
-I just have to explain how to clear your cache.
+Files that I have changed may be “stuck” in your browser cache.
+The problem with this is when I tell you to view a web page to see updates I have made, and they say they don’t see them.
+It is because files that I have changed are not being seen because they are being referenced from your browser cache.

 Clearing a cached page

 Most of the time I explain how to clear a single page out of a browser cache.
 Clearing your whole browser cache will empty it for all web pages on all websites.
 That’s not necessary for my purposes.